kamildomagalski/OddajRzeczy/README.md

 ## How to use it?
 1. On the Landingpage we can experience some basic information about the idea.
 2. At the bottom of the page we can see a contact form with proper validation.
 I used CodersLab API to send the message and simulate real-life connection with serwer.
-3. A newcomer can sign up in sign-up section. <b>Email adress can be made-up.<b> It uses Firebase Authentication based on email adress.<br>
+3. A newcomer can sign up in sign-up section. <b>Email adress can be made-up.</b> It uses Firebase Authentication based on email adress.<br>
 It contains buid-in as well as my own-ruled validation that prevent from sending request untill proper data are fill in.
 4. Users with accounts can log in and enter authorization route.
 Both build-in and my own-ruled validation is used here as well.
 5. After log in user can fill 5 step form that uses React Context to store data locally.
 Each step is validated before entering next step.